MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-no-internet-connection.md

 ms.reviewer: terry.g.lee
 ---

-# “No Internet connection” error when installing Visual Studio
+# “No Internet connection” error when you try to install Visual Studio

 _Applies to:_&nbsp;Visual Studio 2015